-The Bilingual/ESOL Department works collaboratively with Principals and School Performance & Accountability Directors to monitor data, scheduling, and the identification of the appropriate instructional model.
+The Bilingual/ESOL Department works collaboratively with school-based Leadership Teams and Directors and staff from the Office of School Performance & Accountability to monitor data, scheduling, and the identification of the appropriate instructional model.
+ELLs academic performance is monitored throughout the year to ensure academic and linguistic progress is being made.
+Administrative and support staff review instructional models' success through teacher observations, ELL participation, attendance, grades, and statewide assessment, specifically ACCESS for ELLs.
+Teacher input is also requested.
 If the instructional model implemented does not show positive student performance, a different model is considered.